tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/delete.md

             [possible values: always, ansi, auto, never]

     -f, --force
-            Delete this Formation even if there are configurations In Flight (active), which will effectively stop all instances of this Formation
+            Delete this Formation even if there are remote instances In Flight (active), which will effectively stop all remote instances of this Formation

     -h, --help
             Print help information

         --local
-            Delete local Formations (this is set by the default, use --no-local to skip)
+            Delete local Formation Definitions (this is set by the default, use --no-local to skip)

         --no-color
             Do not color output (alias for --color=never)

         --no-local
-            DO NOT delete local Formations
+            DO NOT delete local Formation Definitions

         --no-remote
-            DO NOT delete remote Formations (this is set by the default, use --remote to remove them)
+            DO NOT delete remote Formation Instances (this is set by the default, use --remote to remove them)

     -q, --quiet
             Suppress output at a specific level and below